 I almost became an electronic engineer, but I never finished the last part of my studies because I was too busy working.
 Therefore I am mostly self-taught.

-Most of my life I have been working as a system and network administrator and programmer, both as an employee and as a freelancer/consultant.
+Most of my life I have been working as a system and network administrator and programmer, both as an employee, as an independent business owner, and as a freelance consultant.

 I am a passionate proponent of open source, and of making systems simple, clear, secure and very performant.

 I am absolutely allergic to applications and system setups that have been put together by following hype and trends.

 Whenever I am involved in a project I try to follow good software engineering principles such as: